sateffen/disuware/docs/what-does-it-do-long-story.md

 **Pretty neat, but there is more:**

-It's great to differenciate between interface and package-name, so it's far simpler to generate reuse.
+It's great to differentiate between interface and package-name, so it's far simpler to generate reuse.
 But sometimes you define a new interface for your modules (like *database* in version *2.0.0*), which has breaking changes.
 Now you have to change all other packages at once to get it working... or do you?
 Well, disuware makes a difference between *database@1.0.0* and *database@2.0.0*.
-In fact even*database@1.0.1* is different than the others, sooo disuware will load and initialize all this different modules.
+In fact even*database@1.0.1* is different from the others, so disuware will load and initialize all this different modules.
 Now some modules require a module implementing *database@^1.0.0*, but newer modules require a module implementing *database@^2.0.0*.
 Disuware loaded and initialized both, and will link the right one to your module.
-So your module still calls `require('disuware!database')`, but because disuware knows about which modules needs which version of which interface, it'll pass back the correct fitting module.
+So your module still calls `require('disuware!database')`, but because disuware knows about which modules need which version of which interface, it'll pass back the correct fitting module.
 (So for some modules `require('disuware!database')` will resolve to the module implementing *database@2.0.0* while others will resolve to the module implementing *database@1.0.0*)